 Most people's employment ends amicably and no claim is made against the employer.
 However, in some circumstances, an employee may have grounds to commence proceedings either in the Employment Tribunal or the Civil Courts.
+If you are or were an employee and feel like you were unfairly treated please download, complete and return our dismissal questionnaire

 If a dismissal leads to an actionable claim then it will have been either unfair or wrongful.
 The distinction between unfair dismissal and wrongful dismissal is explained below.
 In practice, it is common when bringing a claim to argue on an alternative basis for both unfair dismissal and wrongful dismissal.
 Constructive dismissal is also explained further below but it essentially occurs when the employer does not dismiss the employee but the employee resigns and can show they were entitled to do so because of the employer's breach of contract.
 A constructive dismissal may be an unfair dismissal or a wrongful dismissal.